NAnguiano/memescript/README.md

 * Return statements must be used in functions.
 * All return statements in a function must return the same type.
 * Object Methods must be declared with different names, as they are declared as constants.
+* Objects must be declared before they are initialized.
+* Variables cannot be initialized as objects unless they are objects.
+* Objects must be initialized with the exact number of required parameters, at minimum.
+* Objects cannot be called with more parameters than they have in their constructor, including optional parameters and splat parameters.
+* Dot and bracket notation can only be used on a variable with type object.